-Connect and control Robotis Dynamixel Servos to ARC.
+Connect and control Robotis Dynamixel Smart Servos to ARC.
 This open-source plugin converts the Virtual Servo ports on ARC (v0-v99) to control Robotis Dynamixel Servos.

 How to add the Dynamixel robot skill